deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

    HttpActionNotifyClient.postUser=starter
    HttpActionNotifyClient.postPassword=Starter4Iot
    ```
-   1. Replace `postUrl` with your Fleet Management app URL.
+   1. For `postUrl`, replace the example URL with your Fleet Management app URL.
-   2. Replace postUser and postPassword with the right credentials if you have changed them.
+   2. If you modified the default `postUser` and `postPassword` credentials, replace the values that are specified in the properties file.
    3. Save the changes and close the editor.

 A fragment of the gateway.properties file exists under `conf` folder of the `HttpActionNotifyClient` project.
 You can copy contents from the file.